drewmard/druggene/README.md

 from our upcoming manuscript, "A polygenic score-based approach to identify gene-drug interactions stratifying breast cancer risk".

+**Please note that the scripts are mostly uncommented and not in clean formats.
+For me, this serves as a repository to access any relevant scripts.
+Hopefully, this is suitable for other researchers as well.**

 All scripts are written in the R or Bash programming languages.
 The analysis was performed on a linux system.
 Plots were created on a macOS Catalina system.

 If you can not find the code you are looking for or have any questions, please contact: